Facebook Pixel

 • The development team uses and learns new technology while working on the project.

-• Resources with the required skill sets are not readily available and will only be employed under a contract for certain iterations
+• Resources with the required skill sets are not readily available and will only be employed under a contract for certain iterations.

 • Several high-risk elements and objectives might alter in the future.